nodemcu/nodemcu-firmware/docs/lua-modules/cohelper.md

 | :----- | :-------------------- | :---------- | :------ |
 | 2019-07-24 | [TerryE](https://github.com/TerryE) | [TerryE](https://github.com/TerryE)  | [cohelper.lua](../../lua_modules/cohelper/cohelper.lua) |

 This module provides a simple wrapper around long running functions to allow these to execute within the SDK and its advised limit of 15 mSec per individual task execution.
 It does this by exploiting the standard Lua coroutine functionality as described in the [Lua RM §2.11](https://www.lua.org/manual/5.1/manual.html#2.11) and [PiL Chapter 9](https://www.lua.org/pil/9.html).

 The NodeMCU Lua VM fully supports the standard coroutine functionality.
-Any interactive or callback tasks are executed in the default thread, and the coroutine itself runs in a second Lua thread.
-The coroutine can call any library functions, but any subsequent callbacks will, of course, execute in the default thread.
+Any interactive or callback tasks are executed in the default thread, and the coroutine itself runs in a second separate Lua stack.
+The coroutine can call any library functions, but any subsequent callbacks will, of course, execute in the default stack.

 Interaction between the coroutine and the parent is through yield and resume statements, and since the order of SDK tasks is indeterminate, the application must take care to handle any ordering issues.
-This particular example uses the `node.task.post()` API with the `taskYield()`function to resume itself, so the running code can simple call `taskYield()` at regular points in the processing to spilt the work into separate SDK tasks.
+This particular example uses the `node.task.post()` API with the `taskYield()`function to resume itself, so the running code can call `taskYield()` at regular points in the processing to spilt the work into separate SDK tasks.

 A similar approach could be based on timer or on a socket or pipe CB.
 If you want to develop such a variant then start by reviewing the source and understanding what it does.

 ### Require
 ```lua